 - Once the grill is ready and hot, place the ribs bone side down on the grill over indirect heat.
 Grill covered for an 1 ½ hours then turn them over and grill for an additional 1 ½ hours still over indirect heat.

-- Make sure you are checking every now and again on the ribs to make sure they don’t stick or burn if they get close to direct heat.
+- Make sure you are checking every now and again on the rib tips to make sure they don’t stick or burn if they get close to direct heat.
 After 3 hours or so, the ribs should be super tender.
 If not, continue for an additional 30 minutes.
-The ribs should have an internal temperature of 145°F.
+To get them super duper tender, aim for an internal temperature of 190–220°F or until the meat is probe tender.

 - Preheat the oven to 300 degrees F.